mF2C/dataClay/README.md

 Perform the registration with:

     $> bash register.sh

+Currently, plain passwords are used to ease development, debugging and testing.
+Of course, this will work differently in the production version.

 You can check the register.sh or adapt it to your needs.
 Take note that the following files are provided by dataClay and are intended to be used just as they are: